opensearch-project/project-website/_posts/2023-04-19-Announcing-Data-Prepper-2.2.0.md

 Data Prepper's `s3` source now support end-to-end acknowledgments.

-Before end-to-end acknowledgments, the `s3` source would only acknowledge event delivery with Amazon Simple Queue Service (SQS) after writing all events to a Data Prepper buffer.
+Before end-to-end acknowledgments, the `s3` source would only acknowledge event delivery with Amazon Simple Queue Service (Amazon SQS) after writing all events to a Data Prepper buffer.
 In cases where Data Prepper was unable to write to OpenSearch, the SQS message would still be acknowledged, and Data Prepper would not read for the object.

 With end-to-end acknowledgments, the `s3` source does not acknowledge completion until all events are sent to an OpenSearch index or the `opensearch` sink's DLQ.
-If the `s3` source receives no acknowledgment, the SQS message remains in the SQS queue for processing again.
+If the `s3` source receives no acknowledgment, the SQS message remains in the SQS queue for reprocessing.

-For Data Prepper 2.2.0, end-to-end acknowledgments are only supported inside the `s3` source since acknowledgments to `s3` are asynchronous.
+For Data Prepper 2.2.0, end-to-end acknowledgments are only supported inside the `s3` source because acknowledgments to `s3` are asynchronous.
 However, we've designed end-to-end acknowledgments so that they could be used in other sources.
 If you would like to see additional sources added for this feature,
 [create a GitHub issue](https://github.com/opensearch-project/data-prepper/issues/new/choose).